Boris Said: Trans-Am Series

 While attempting his career in the NASCAR Winston Cup Series in the early-2000's, Said had a tremendous career in Trans-Am Series racing.
 He has won over 40 races in SCCA racing, including in Trans-Am and IMSA.
 Said also captured the 2002 Trans-Am Series championship during a season where he won all but four races.
 In 2003, Said's career in Trans-Am came to a halt when he found himself at odds with series officials, sitting out a 45-day suspension for alleged "unprofessional conduct".
 Said would not be active in Trans-Am competition until 2019 when he returned to the series.

 In 2021, Said competed in the Trans-Am Series Pirelli Atlanta SpeedTour at Road Atlanta, which he would win, as well as the SpeedFest at Laguna Seca, both in the No. 2 Dodge for Weaver Technologies Racing.

 Personal life

-His father, Bob Said, drove in a Formula One race in 1959 and was a United States Olympic bobsled driver in 1968 and 1972.
+His father, Bob Said, drove in a Formula One race in 1959 as well as a NASCAR Cup Series race in the same year, in the 1959 Daytona 500, and was also a United States Olympic bobsled driver in 1968 and 1972.

 Said was a co-founder of apparel and action-sports company No Fear, which sponsored much of his racing career.
 He also established Honda and Suzuki motorcycle dealerships when he was 21 years old.
+In 2011 he founded a BMW car dealership in Murrieta, California.
+He is also a co-owner of the K1 Speed go-kart racetrack franchise.

 Said's son, Boris Jr, is also a racing driver and competed in dirt bikes and go-karts before making his debut in the Trans-Am Series in the race at Road Atlanta in 2020.